 Getting Started

+Nope.
 A "Google account" and a "Gmail address" are not the same thing.
 A Gmail address is an email that ends in @gmail.com.
-A Google account is just a login.
-You can have a Google account using grandma@yahoo.com — Google doesn't care.
+A Google account is just a free login that can be attached to any email address — Yahoo, Outlook, iCloud, work email, whatever.
+You can have a Google account using grandma@yahoo.com and Google doesn't care.

 Do I already have a Google account?